President’s Message

 - Are resources accessible to everyone?

-This year, Wisconsin PTA is coming together to have these uncomfortable discussions with local units, other statewide organizations, and legislators to work together on advocacy issues that affect children and public education and the equitable distribution of resources to provide all children the opportunity to grow, learn, and be successful as adult members of our society.
+Again, this year, Wisconsin PTA is coming together to have these uncomfortable discussions with local units, other statewide organizations, and legislators to work together on advocacy issues that affect children and public education and the equitable distribution of resources to provide all children the opportunity to grow, learn, and be successful as adult members of our society.

 Lastly, we want to encourage you to come together with us on Facebook, Twitter Instagram, YouTube, and Pinterest.
-Join our new Leaders Facebook Group—this is a private group for WI PTA leaders to come together, share ideas, ask questions, and get the help, support, encouragement, and understanding that comes from another PTA leader.
+Join our Leaders Facebook Group—this is a private group for WI PTA leaders to come together, share ideas, ask questions, and get the help, support, encouragement, and understanding that comes from another PTA leader.

 You are not alone—We are: Better together; Stronger together; Together again—together we can!!